r-ramos2/Comprehensive-Guide-to-Deploying-a-CloudFormation-Stack-on-AWS/README.md

      ```
 4. **Access Your Application**: After deployment, retrieve the public IP of the instance from Terraform’s output and open it in a browser to access the LAMP application.

-### Terraform Configuration Reference
-The Terraform configuration file `main.tf` provisions the same EC2 instance and LAMP stack as CloudFormation.
-See the full file in the **Terraform File** section below.

 ---

 ## Manual Setup Using AWS CLI